-Cortland Prevention Resources has partnered with the New York Council on Problem Gambling to carry-out the YOU(th) Decide Project in Cortland County!
-2017 marks the fourth year that the NY Council on Problem Gambling has worked with Cortland Prevention Resources in an effort to prevent underage and problem gambling.
+Cortland Prevention Resources and the New York Council on Problem Gambling are celebrating the fifth year that they have partnered together to carry-out the YOU(th) Decide program in Cortland County.
+The NY Council on Problem Gambling works with local providers in an effort to prevent underage and problem gambling.

-The most recent research indicates that among United States youth between the ages of 14 and21, 68% have gambled in the past year and 11% have gambled twice a week or more.
-Of those youth 6.5% are at-risk for or have already developed, a gambling problem (Welte, 2007).
+In New York State, as in many other states, you must be at least 18 years of age to legally gamble.
+However, the most recent research indicates that among United States youth between the ages of 14 and 21, 68% have gambled in the past year, and 11% have gambled twice a week or more.
+Of those youth, 6.5% are at-risk for, or have already developed a gambling problem (Welte, 2007).

-Underage gambling brings with it a number of negative consequences many of which are serious and can be devastating to the youth as well as his/her family and friends.
+Underage gambling brings with it a number of negative consequences, many of which are serious, and can be devastating to the youth as well as his/her family and friends.
 The younger an adolescent begins gambling the more likely he/she is to develop a gambling addiction.
-Underage gamblers are at an increased risk of delinquency and crime, damaged relationships, and poor academic performance (Wynne et al, 1996).
-Youth who gamble are also more likely than their non-gambling peers to develop mental health issues and alcohol/ substance abuse disorders (Hardoon et al, 2002), to attempt suicide (Gupta and Derevensky, 1998), and to experience poor general health (Potenza et al 2002).
+Underage gamblers are at an increased risk of delinquency and crime, damaged relationships and poor academic performance (Wynne et al., 1996).
+Youth who gamble are also more likely than their non-gambling peers to develop mental health issues including depression and alcohol/substance abuse disorders (Hardoon et a, 2002), to attempt suicide (Gupta and Derevensk,1998), and to maintain poor general health (Potenza et a, 2002)

 Cortland Prevention Resources (CPR) is a leader in the delivery of prevention and intervention programs that promote positive change and build healthy communities.
 CPR is a division of Family Counseling Services.